rundeck/docs/docs/upgrading/upgrading-to-4.3.md

 # Rundeck 4.3 Upgrade Notes

 :::warning
-An issue was reported in 4.2.0 and 4.2.1 where keys and passwords created using encryption was lost when upgrading.
-We recommend backing up your data before upgrading from these two versions.
-Data created prior to version 4.2.0 will transfer correctly.
+When upgrading from 4.1 to 4.2, some users reported keys and passwords created using encryption were lost.
+Therefore, we strongly recommend backing up your data before upgrading from 4.2 to 4.3.
+Data created prior to version 4.2 should not be affected when upgrading to 4.3.
 :::

 ## Private keys and password encryption issue